TylerBrinkley/Enums.NET/README.md

 # Enums.NET
 Enums.NET is a high performance type-safe .NET enum utility library which caches enum members' name, value, and attributes and provides many operations as C# extension methods for ease of use.
 It very closely matches System.Enum's API so it should be very comfortable to work with the first time.
-It's currently in Beta, but an RC is soon to come with a stable API.
+It's currently an RC and the API should be very stable.

 ## Demo
     using System;